Kyle-Newton/snippets/README.md

 ## CloudCustodian
-* EC2 Tagging Compliance - Containts various policies for the following tasks
+* EC2 Tagging Compliance - Contains various policies for the following tasks
   * Tag instaces with key:value that denotes it's managed by CloudCustodian I.E. Custodian:true (Set to RunInstance)
   * Check for compliance on specific tag(s) - If not compliant mark for op - I.E. Stop after 3 days (Set to state:running)
   * Check for remediation of tag(s) - See if tag(s) exist yet - If they do, untag mark (Set to 30 minutes rate)